 Now, I don't know about you but if that sounds familiar I might have something for you.

-Some of these points are more actionable, and some are just little learnings and reminders I want to focus on more in 2017.
+Some of these points are more actionable, and some are just little learnings and reminders I want to focus on more in 2021.

 Some people ask me: Is your camera worth all the money?
 Yes it is, without question.
 It might have been expensive, but it helps me to create.
 It might be not an asset in itself (as it will lose value over time) but the value I gain from using it for my work makes up for it 100x.

 The same goes for travel or paying for experiences that will be with me for my entire life.
 But otherwise, I try to not waste money on useless stuff, things that just sit around and look nice.

 It shouldn't hold me back from admiration for what other people do, but jealousy has absolutely no place in my life.
-I think there is a thin path between admiration and jealousy.
+I think there is a thin line between admiration and jealousy.
 It's easy to tip from one into the other without noticing it.